Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

 # Direct3D - Introduction

-In our past examples, we've looked at Fixed Function Pipelines and a quick look at the OpenGLb shader pipeline.
+In our past examples, we've looked at Fixed Function Pipelines and a quick look at the OpenGL shader pipeline.
 This time around, we'll take a look at setting up and using DirectX 11.

 SharpDX is the underlying library that we're using for DirectX, as C# doesn't have a native binding/library for accessing lower level graphics libraries.